Post-Visit Feedback & Google Reviews

 Where the reply body is stored

 YourBooking does not retain the reply text on its own servers.
-For each feedback reply, a new Patient Note is created on the patient's record in Optomate, with DESCRIPTION set to Feedback SMS reply (stop) for opt-outs or Feedback SMS reply (message) for anything else.
-Feedback SMSs don't ask a yes/no question, so replies aren't classified further.
-The full reply text lives in the Patient Note's NOTE field.
-You can see it by opening the patient in Optomate and going to the Notes tab.
+For each feedback reply, a new patient note is created on the patient's record.
+Feedback SMSs don't ask a yes/no question, so replies aren't classified further than opt-out (STOP) vs message.

-Requires the Patient Notes (Read + Create) API permission — see the Recalls & Reminders setup guide for where to enable it in Optomate.
-Without this permission YourBooking will still classify the reply and email you the text, but the patient record won't get the note.
+Optomate: the note is written to the patient's record with DESCRIPTION set to Feedback SMS reply (stop) for opt-outs or Feedback SMS reply (message) for anything else; the full reply text lives in the note's NOTE field.
+Open the patient in Optomate → Notes tab to read it.
+This requires the Patient Notes (Read + Create) API permission — see the Recalls & Reminders setup guide for where to enable it in Optomate.
+Without it, YourBooking still classifies the reply and emails you the text, but the patient record won't get the note.

 Viewing Results